epam/ai-dial/docs/user-guide.md

 ![](./img/move_conv.png)

 You can create a hierarchy of folders with three nesting levels.
 Just create a folder and drag-n-drop it in the other folder to create a nesting level.
-The same way, you can either drag-n-drop a conversation into a folder or use **Move to** in the context menu of a conversation to move it to a folder.
+The same way, you can either drag-n-drop a conversation into a folder or use **Move to** in the context menu of a conversation to move it to a **parent** folder.
 Empty folders are deleted after refreshing a page.

 The following symbols in the folders names are prohibited: tab, `"`, `:`, `;`, `/`, `\`, `,`, `=`, `{`, `}`, `%`, `&` and will be excluded.
 Note that you can use the `.` symbol at the start or inside a name, but the dot at the end will be automatically removed.